 For engineering teams

-Self-serve · No credit card · C#/.NET native · The first full report on any repo is free — public or private.
+Self-serve · no credit card · nothing installed · read-only · the first full report on any repo is free.

 100%